-Diesel vs petrol engines is a debate that’s been raging for a century.
+Diesel engines typically last longer than petrol engines.
 While the two types of engines have similarities, the way they use fuel means they’re suited to very different purposes.

+Diesels use heavy-duty internal components that operate at relatively low Revolutions Per Minute (RPM), and while they have a high cylinder compression ratio, they’re built tough to withstand the additional pressure.
 Diesel engines are often found in heavy-duty commercial equipment where they’re expected to run continuously.
 To ensure they stand up to those harsh conditions, diesel engines are built tough, and that means their lifespan is hard to beat.

-Do Diesel Engines Last Longer?
+Do Diesel Engines Last Longer Than Petrol Engines?

 Here’s how diesel engines and petrol engines compare:

-Typical Compression Ratio
+Typical Compression Ratio | 20:1 | 12:1 |

 Extend the life of your diesel